MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-windows-auto-enrollment.md

 Look for Event ID 75 (Event message "Auto MDM Enroll: Succeeded").
 This event indicates that the auto-enrollment succeeded.

-Event ID 75 is not logged in the following situations:
+Event ID 75 isn't logged in the following situations:

 - The enrollment fails.